eilara/Rx.pl/README.md

   timestamp, max/min/sum/average, fold,
   any, all, group by,
   fork join, blocking to\_list,
-  ref count connectable, timestamp, time\_interval, async subject prune
+  ref count connectable, timestamp, time\_interval

 * timeout - from subscription to 1st on\_next and timeout
   between on\_next